-ANSWER: Defendant Officers deny they engaged in any misconduct, including a pattern of wrongdoing, and therefore deny the allegations in this Paragraph as directed against them.
+ANSWER: Defendants Officers deny they engaged in any wrongdoing and therefore deny the allegations in this Paragraph that are directed against them.
 Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.